timihendrix33/session-3-in-class/readme.md

 })
 ```

-You now see an array of entries.
-We’ve completed the first part – getting data from MongoLab.
-The next part is to generate a HTML that contains all our entries.
+You now see an array of entries in the terminal.

+Next part we generate HTML that contains all our entries.

-We can’t serve our index.html file and expect entries to magically appear because there’s no way to add dynamic content to a HTML file.
+We can’t serve our index.html file and expect entries to magically appear because there’s no way to add dynamic content to a plain HTML file.
 What we can do instead, is to use template engines to help us out.
 Some popular template engines include Jade/pug, Embedded JavaScript and Nunjucks.

 For this tutorial, we’re going to use Embedded JavaScript (ejs) as our template engine because it’s the easiest to start with.
-You’ll find it familiar from the get-go since you already know HTML and JavaScript.

 We can use EJS by first installing it, then setting the view engine in Express to ejs.